 |DD297||Digital Design Capstone||3|

-Specific Electives: Any ART, BA,CS/CIS, or DD course not otherwise required within the degree; MTH course higher than MTH86 Computer Technology Mathematics.
+Specific Electives may be substituted: Any ART, BA,CS/CIS, or DD course not otherwise required within the degree; MTH course higher than MTH60.

 All Honors courses may substitute for their equivalent requirements.